 Be sure to check appropriate online resources such as WordSafety to confirm that you aren't giving your company any unwanted, obscene associations in any of the commonly spoken languages in your wider geographical region.

-Following the same concept as above, make sure your startup’s name doesn’t have a separate and undesirable double meaning in your own language.
-Never assume your consumer audience will interpret a word with various meanings in the way you intend – always remove the possibility that such a second meaning could have a damaging effect on the image and reputation of your business.
+Following the same concept as above, make sure your startup's name doesn't have a separate and undesirable double meaning in your language.
+Never assume your consumer audience will interpret a word in the way that you intend – always remove the possibility that such a second meaning could have a damaging effect on the image and reputation of your business.

-Finally, a fantastic name is no good if you can’t obtain the tools needed to put your brand out there.
+A fantastic name is worthless if you can't obtain the tools needed to put your brand out there.
 A domain name for your website comes in at the top of this list.
 Additionally, you will need your associated social media channels, apps and online resources to have the same name as your registered company name.

-Use an online tool such as Domain to check if your desired domain name is available.
-Though it may be tempting to lengthen or adapt your URL to secure a domain if others are taken, take a moment to consider how this may affect consumers trying to find your site.
+Use an online tool to check if your desired domain name is available.
+Though it may be tempting to lengthen or adapt your URL if it isn't available, you should consider how this may affect consumers trying to find your site.
 You want to make it as easy as possible for them to locate and contact your company online.
 Your page should be easily found in a simple search, leading the way for increased effectiveness of future marketing and advertising campaigns.

-In the same vein, be sure to prioritize your domain extension.
-Dot com is still the reigning champion in inspiring confidence in consumers that your business is serious, reputable and reliable.
-Alternatives such as dot net, dot biz and others do not have the same impact.
-They can, in fact, be perceived as secondary sites to consumers, so try to avoid them in your domain search process.
+In the same vein, be sure to prioritise your domain extension.
+Dotcom is still the reigning champion in inspiring confidence in consumers that your business is serious, reputable and reliable; alternatives such as dot net, dot-biz and others do not have the same impact.
+In a worst-case scenario, they can even be perceived by consumers as secondary sites, so try to avoid them in your domain search process.